-Using this method, we successfully resolved between n=0,1 and 2 photons from a CW NIR source, using the signal integral evaluated in the time interval identified by the discriminator.
+Using this method, we successfully resolved between n = 1, 2 and 3 photons from a CW NIR source, using the signal integral evaluated in the time interval identified by the discriminator.
 The time interval includes a greater fraction of the photodetection signal than that considered by a single-threshold discriminator.
 By considering an optimal fraction of the pulse profile, we obtained pulse integral distributions that sufficiently resolve between photon numbers.
+We note that the maximum pulse height is unsuitable for photon number discrimination of a CW source since the maximum height depends on the photodetection times when pulses are overlapped.
+This is evident in figure 3.
+In contrast, figure 4 shows that n = 1, 2 and 3 photon events are well resolved using the pulse integral, which does not depend on photodetection times.

-This technique provides an alternative to photon counting using edge detection on the differentiated signal [10] when signal-to-noise ratio is low.
+This technique provides an alternative to photon counting using edge detection on the differentiated signal when signal-to-noise ratio is low.

-The discriminated region is then used to initialize a least-squares fit of a signal containing two overlapping TES pulses to a two-photon model, returning the amplitudes and detection-times of the individual photons.
+The discriminated region is then used to initialize a least-squares fit of a signal containing two overlapping pulses to a two-photon model, returning the amplitudes and detection-times of the individual photons.

 With the available TES, we can distinguish two photodetection events within about 200 ns using this method.
-The highest detection rate that can be processed is thus estimated to be about 5×10^6 events/s, compared to about 4×10^5 events/s if we were to discard overlapping pulses.
+The highest detection rate that can be processed is thus estimated to be about 5×10^6 s-1, compared to about 4×10^5 s-1 if we were to discard overlapping pulses.

-Potential applications include the measurement of time-resolved correlation functions using the TES without the need for the spatial multiplexing of several single-photon non-photon-number resolving detectors, provided that the coherence time of the light source is larger than the timing resolution of this technique.
+Potential applications include the measurement of time-resolved correlation functions using the TES without the need for the spatial multiplexing of several singlephoton non-photon-number resolving detectors, provided that the coherence time of the light source is larger than the timing resolution of this technique.
 The order of the correlation function measured is limited only by the maximum number of photons resolvable by the TES.